Football Club History

 In a whirlwind of activity that followed, the team paraded the FA Vase in front of 30,000 Southampton FC fans at St Mary's, were given an official reception by the Mayor of Southampton and appeared on both local TV stations.

-2016/17 Boatmen achieved a remarkable 2 Cup Wins in the space of 3 days at the end of the season.
-Firstly winning the Wessex League Cup with a 2-1 win over Baffins Milton Rovers, then defeating Team Solent 3-1 at St Mary's Stadium to lift the Southampton Senior Cup for the 8th time.
-Sholing finished 3rd in the Wessex Premier and Dan Mason continued his scoring exploits, smashing in 45 goals in all competitions.
+2016/17 Boatmen achieved 2 Cup Wins in the space of 3 days at the end of the season.
+Firstly winning the Wessex League Cup with a 2-1 win over Baffins Milton Rovers, then defeating Team Solent 3-1 at St Mary's Stadium to lift the Southampton Senior Cup for a record 8th time.
+Sholing finished 3rd in the Wessex Premier.

-At the end of the season, it was announced that Budweiser & the FA had selected Sholing to receive a £100,000 grant towards improving facilties (full story here).
-The club appeared on Europe wide Budweiser TV adverts and Dave Diaper, Byron Mason, Kev Harnett & Micky Travers were guests of Budweiser at the FA Cup Final where a cheque was presented on the Wembley pitch before kick off.
+At the end of the season, it was announced that Budweiser had selected Sholing to receive a £100,000 grant towards improving facilties (full story here).
+The club appeared on European wide Budweiser TV adverts.

 2017/18 Sholing finished 3rd in the Wessex Premier for the 2nd consecutive season, scoring 100 goals in the process.

 2018/19 Sholing were crowned Wessex League Champions with 8 games remaining in a season where Dave Diaper surpassed 1000 games in charge.
 The Boatmen finished with a record title winning margin of 31 points and also the Wessex record for points per game (2.763).
 The club also won the Russell Cotes Cup for the first time.
 Dan Mason scored an incredible 64 goals in all competitions this season as the club gained promotion into the Southern League South Division One.